compound-finance/comet/docs/README.md

 ## Reserves

 Reserves are a portion of historical interest set aside as cash which can be withdrawn or transferred through the protocol's governance.
 A portion of borrower interest accrues into the protocol, determined by the reserve factor.
-The Comet account [liquidation](#liquidation) process uses and also adds to protocol reserves.
+The Compound III account [liquidation](#liquidation) process uses and also adds to protocol reserves.

 ### Get Reserves

 This function returns the amount of protocol reserves for the base asset as an integer.

-#### Comet
+#### Compound III

 ```solidity
 function getReserves() returns (uint)